a-r-j-u-n-s/SoulsSave/README.md

 `-c`: indicate that you want to script to use your custom savegame location (i.e. not its default installed location)

 **There are _three_ primary modes for this script to run in:**

+(You must be in the main project directory to use these commands!)

 ### load
 ```